 - Wisdom teeth removal

 - Superficial root canal

-In situations involving dental surgery, anesthesia that numbs the surgical area (Novocaine).
+Whiles In dental surgery, anesthesia numbs the surgical area (Novocaine).
 The recovery period from general anesthesia is typically slower than with sedation, yet, anesthesia is more recommended when the following occurs:

 - Deep root canal

 How We Handle Anxiety